edelabar/ericdelabar.com/_posts/relevant/2008-03-05-css-things-i-learned-hard-way-absolute.markdown

 ---
 layout: post
-title: CSS Things I Learned The Hard Way &ndash; Absolute Positioning by Eric DeLabar
+title: CSS Things I Learned The Hard Way &ndash; Absolute Positioning
 metadesc:
 class: post
 changefreq: never
 priority: 0.9
-category: relevant
+categories: [relevant, css, standards, the hard way]
 ---
-# CSS Things I Learned The Hard Way &ndash; Absolute Positioning

 While there's no substitute for learning something by first making all of the mistakes, it doesn't hurt to learn from somebody else's.
 In today's issue, we're going to talk about absolute positioning.